Raccoon: Urban raccoons

 Due to its adaptability, the raccoon has been able to use urban areas as a habitat.
 The first sightings were recorded in a suburb of Cincinnati in the 1920s.
-Since the 1950s, raccoons have been present in metropolitan areas like Washington, DC, Chicago, Toronto, and New York City.
+Since the 1950s, raccoons have been present in metropolitan areas like Washington, D.C., Chicago, Toronto, and New York City.
 Since the 1960s, Kassel has hosted Europe's first and densest population in a large urban area, with about 50 to 150 animals per square kilometer (130 to 390 animals per square mile), a figure comparable to those of urban habitats in North America.
 Home range sizes of urban raccoons are only 3 to 40 hectares (7.5 to 100 acres) for females and 8 to 80 hectares (20 to 200 acres) for males.
 In small towns and suburbs, many raccoons sleep in a nearby forest after foraging in the settlement area.
 Fruit and insects in gardens and leftovers in municipal waste are easily available food sources.
 Furthermore, a large number of additional sleeping areas exist in these areas, such as hollows in old garden trees, cottages, garages, abandoned houses, and attics.
 The percentage of urban raccoons sleeping in abandoned or occupied houses varies from 15% in Washington, DC (1991) to 43% in Kassel (2003).